briansimiyuj/doctor-appointment-app/README.md

       - schedule: workingHours, availableSlots, blockedDates, breakTime
       - preferences: slotDuration, maxPatientsPerDay, autoConfirmation
       - slot management: index, time, selected slot
+      - Retrieve `userID` from `LoginContext`

     b.
 Initialize state variables with dummy data
        - Check if the schedule is saved in localStorage, if yes, use it as the initial state.
 Otherwise, use the dummy data.
     c.
 Create a state variable for isChanged and set it to false
     d.
 Create a `loading` state variable and set it to false

+  3. Create `fetchSchedule` function to fetch the schedule from the firebase database and call it whenever the `userID` changes
+    a.
+If `userID` is not available, exit the function
+    b.
+Set `loading` to true
+    c.
+Use `getDoc` to fetch the schedule from the firebase database and assign it to the `scheduleDoc` variable
+    d.
+If `scheduleDoc` exists;
+      i.
+Set `schedule` to the `scheduleDoc` data

+    e.
+If `scheduleDoc` does not exist;
+      i.
+Set `schedule` to the dummy data

+    f.
+Set `loading` to false

 ### Schedule Page